-(Prerequisite: BIOL B302) An introduction to the tissues that make up the human body.
+(Prerequisite: a grade of C or better in two of the three core courses: BIOL B301, B302, B303) An introduction to the tissues that make up the human body.
 The microscopic anatomy of tissues is examined and discussed in terms of function and physiology.
 Three lecture hours and four laboratory hours per week.